Course Title: Digital Transformation and Sustainable Business Practices

 On successful completion of this course, you will be able to:

-CLO 1: Critically analyse the impact of digital transformation across various industries with a focus on sustainable and ethical practices.
+CLO2: Critically analyse the impact of digital transformation and the incorporation of sustainable and ethical management practices across various industries.

-CLO 3: Design and develop plans to execute transformation initiatives that reflect a chosen industry.
+CLO 3: Design and develop a project proposal that addresses a business issue or opportunity that reflects a chosen industry.

 Overview of Learning Activities